balazsgyenes/parllel/docs/design.md

     - FullEpisodeSampler, which returns only completed trajectories every iteration.
 This is essentially a configuration of the RecurrentSampler (cages wait to reset, sampler stops if all envs done, samples buffer allocated with T equal to maximum episode length).
 Depending on wait-reset semantics, it might not make sense to have a separate class for this.
     - StrictlyCorrectSampler (better name required), which saves the final observation in a trajectory and also contains null values for `prev_action` and `prev_reward` for the first steps in a trajectory, even when not at the beginning of a batch.
         - NOTE: rlpyt sampling does not correctly produce `prev_action` and `prev_reward` if `WaitResetCollector` types are not used.
 It assumes that these inputs are only used by recurrent agents when using `WaitResetCollectors`, in which case resets only occur at the beginning of a batch.
+    - valid array should be created in sampler, not in algo.
+This will be part of the env samples buffer, preserving a consistent return structure of the samplers
 - Array types:
     - AlternatingArray wraps 2 arrays which alternate being written to (by the sampler) and read from (by the algorithm).
 - NamedArrayTuples: